bettycode/2.Responsive-Portfolio/README.md

 # 2.Responsive-Portfolio

-Hello,

-My name is Bethelem Balcha and this is the description for my Responsive Portfolio.
+In this Responsive Portfolio, I tried to showcase what am able to do .
+I focused more on developing  the website.

+Directions

 The steps I took to make this responsive portfolio website:-

-1. I created my files :index.html, portfolio.html and contact.html.
+	-  I created index.html page, portfolio.html page and contact.html page.

-2. Using Bootstrap I was able to create the lay out of the pages.
+	- Using Bootstrap I was able to create Navbar, containers, rows, columns, buttons and links.

+	- I made sure all my pages have consistent Navbar and Footer.

+	- In the portfolio page I added "cards" which created responsive gallery layout.

-	- In my index.html page I used :-
+	- In the contact page I created "Form" using Bootstrap.
+I have also included links, button, Icons .

-		* Navbar layout
-		* Containers
-		* Rows
-		* Columns and
-		* Link
-		* icons

-	- The next page is portfolio.html page.

-		* In this page I used the same layout for navbar, footer and background but the main section contains "Cards" that creates beautiful responsive gallery layouts.

-	- The last page is contact.html Page .

-		* I used similar layout for this page as well.
-This page used "Forms", that is the main difference from the other pages.
-		* It also contains links, button and Icons.

-3. Next I created style.css for each page.
-I didn't want to have one big CSS file.
-In the CSS files i added margins, padding, color,
+	- I styled the pages using style.css.
+I used separate styling pages, I didn't want to have one big CSS file.

-   background, media queries and other elements that would make the page great.
+	- I used media queries and other elements that would make the page responsive and work on mobile .

-   Thank you!
+	- I validated my work using w3 website.

+	- I made sure all pages and links work the way they should.